 - Handwashing – students are required to wash hands or use sanitizer prior to entering the classroom each morning and throughout the day.

-- K-7 – Students are required to wear a mask while indoors.
-A face shield will be provided for indoors when a mask cannot be used such as during lunchtime.
+- Face coverings: Preschool-7th grade – Students are required to wear a mask while indoors.
+A face shield will be provided when a mask cannot be used indoors such as during lunchtime.
 Mask wearing during athletic events will follow state Department of Health guidelines.

 - All staff are required to wear masks.